sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ### Hybrid Tables

 Hybrid tables are a new Snowflake table type that is optimized for hybrid transactional and operational workloads requiring low latency and high throughput on small random point reads and writes.
-They support some additional features, such as unique and referential integrity constraint enforcement, that are critical for transactional workloads.
+They support some additional features, such as unique and referential integrity constraints enforcement, that are critical for transactional workloads.
 You can use hybrid tables along with other Snowflake tables and features to power [Unistore workloads](https://www.snowflake.com/en/data-cloud/workloads/unistore/) that bring transactional and analytical data together in a single platform.

 ### Use Cases for Hybrid Tables